 "Instead of isolated clusters of scientists, obsessed with their own narrow specialty, today's scientific frontiers increasingly require teams of people with diverse, complementary interests.
 Science is changing from a collection of villages to a worldwide community.
-And if the story of mathematical biology shows anything, it is that interconnected communities can achieve things that are impossible for their individual members.
+And if the story of mathematical biology shows anything, it is that interconnected communities can achieve things that are impossible for their individual members.-- the end of Ian Stewart's latest book, "Mathematics of Life"

 Welcome to the global ecosystem of tomorrow's science."